Dr. Susan’s goal:

 She is committed to working with you so the pets you care for live healthy lives and come to a peaceful end.
 And she wants professionals to know, you can have a fulfilling life of practice with people who love what they do.
 She’ll support you to revive yourself and your work.

 Dr. Susan is a pioneer in the fields of pet loss and human-animal interaction.
-As a result she is often called on to consult with veterinary practices on client relations and compassion fatigue.
-She has also consulted with corporations such as Pfizer Animal Health, now called Zoetis, and Purina on how to help pet lovers provide the best care for animals.
+As a result, she is often called on to consult with veterinary practices on client relations and compassion fatigue.
+She has also consulted with corporations such as Zoetis and Purina on how to help pet lovers provide the best care for animals.

 A social worker since 1977, Dr. Susan served as Director of Counseling at The Animal Medical Center (AMC) from 1982-2011 and counseled well over 25,000 people.
 She has helped pet lovers cope with the illness of their pets, make difficult decisions, such as how far to treat and when to stop, and process their grief when their pets die.
 In 1983 she developed the first professionally led Pet Loss Support Group and began an animal assisted activity program that took the then-unusual form of having volunteers work with their own pets.

 She has also taught thousands of veterinarians, technicians, social workers, and others to figure out what needs to be done for pets and how to support each other to reach good decisions and to have productive lives.
-She has written many scholarly articles and lectures at dozens of professional conferences.
-Hosts of these conferences include American Veterinary Medical Association, American Animal Hospital Association, Academy American College of Veterinary Internal Medicine (ACVIM), Veterinary Cancer Society, International Society of Anthrozoology, Cornell University, Michigan State University, University of California at Davis, Columbia University, National Association of Social Workers, Veterinary Social Work Summit, Association for Pet Loss and Bereavement, and Green Chimneys Humane Education conference.
+She has written many scholarly articles and has given keynote and other lectures at dozens of professional conferences.
+Hosts of these conferences include American Veterinary Medical Association, New York State Association of Veterinary Technicians, International Association of Pet Cemeteries and Crematories, Veterinary Social Work Summit, Association for Pet Loss and Bereavement, and Green Chimneys Humane Education Conference, American Animal Hospital Association, American College of Veterinary Internal Medicine (ACVIM), Veterinary Cancer Society, International Society of Anthrozoology, Cornell University, Michigan State University, University of California at Davis, Columbia University, and National Association of Social Workers.

 Dr. Susan has originated many training programs for workers in the veterinary and social service fields, and she has been a field instructor for several schools of social work.
 This has led to the establishment of similar programs throughout the country.